 Suggested: Born for Love by Bruce Perry and Maia Szalavitz

 Suggested: How Emotions Are Made by Lisa Feldman Barrett

 Suggested: Pink Brain, Blue Brain by Lise Eliot

 Mistakes Were Made (But Not By Me) by Carol Tavris and Elliot Aronson

 If you also want to read books for specific situations or specific populations, see the Suggested Reading sections in The Language of Emotions and The Art of Empathy.

 How to apply for Dynamic Emotional Integration®

-DEI Cohort 6 is full; thank you for your interest!
-Cohort 7 will begin in January, 2022.
+Thank you for your interest!
+DEI Cohort 7 will begin in 2022.